-Administered by the Government, this scheme offers means-tested financial assistance to full-time students pursuing self-financing Associate Degree programmes or accredited degree programmes approved by the Education Bureau to cover their tuition fees in the form of grants or loans.
-Applicants can refer to the website of the Student Financial Assistance Agency (SFAA) (www. sfaa.gov.hk) for the maximum level of financial assistance.
+Administered by the Government, this scheme offers means-tested financial assistance to fulltime students pursuing self-financing Associate Degree programmes or accredited degree programmes approved by the Education Bureau to cover their tuition fees in the form of grants or loans.
+Applicants can refer to the website of the Student Finance Office (SFO) (www.wfsfaa. gov.hk) for the maximum level of financial assistance.
 Application forms are obtainable from Student Development Services.
-For students of self-financing Associate Degree programmes, the concerned application forms are obtainable from the Community College of City University direct
+For students of self-financing Associate Degree programmes, the concerned application forms are obtainable from the Community College of City University directly.